MicrosoftDocs/VBA-Docs/api/Excel.ProtectedViewWindow.Activate.md

 # ProtectedViewWindow.Activate method (Excel)

-Brings the  **Protected View** window to the front of the z-order.
+Brings the Protected View window to the front of the z-order.

 ## Syntax

 _expression_. `Activate`

-_expression_ A variable that represents a '[ProtectedViewWindow](Excel.ProtectedViewWindow.md)' object.
+_expression_ A variable that represents a **[ProtectedViewWindow](Excel.ProtectedViewWindow.md)** object.

 ## Return value